 Asteroid: A solid body orbiting the sun that consists of metal and rock.
 Most are only a few miles in diameter and are found between the orbits of Mars and Jupiter, too small and far away to be seen easily in a small telescope.
 A few venture closer to the sun and cross Earth’s orbit.

 Flagstaff: Flagstaff is located on the western edge of the world’s largest ponderosa pine forest and holds the title of World’s First International Dark Sky City.
 The city has much to offer in terms of astrotourism, including the Northern Arizona University, Lowell Observatory, and The U.S. Naval Observatory.
-Plus, close proximity to the Grand Canyon, Oak Creek Canyon, Arizona Sunbowl, Meteor Crater and famous Route 66 provide ample opportunities to observe incredible nighttime wonders.
+Plus, close proximity to the Grand Canyon, Oak Creek Canyon, Arizona Sunbowl, Meteor Crater, and famous Route 66 provide ample opportunities to observe incredible nighttime wonders.

 L’Auberge de Sedona, A Destination Hotel: This Sedona hotel offers something called Star Bathing, an adaptation of the property’s renowned Shinrin-Yoku or “Forest Bathing,” which is even more enticing for the family.
 A certified Forest Bathing facilitator guides resort guests toward heightening their senses.
-Vision is reduced by darkness of night and awakens the senses.
-(This is probably best for your teenager, or those who can truly stay up late.)
+Vision is reduced by the darkness of night and awakens the senses.
+(This is probably best for your teenager or those who can truly stay up late.)
 Bonus: this experience is complimentary for hotel guests and is part of the weekly guest activities.
 Non-guests are able to book private sessions.

 Mountain Shadows Resort: This Paradise Valley resort has a Sun, Moon & Stars Wellness Series with offerings such as Moonlight Yoga and ‘Sipnic Under the Stars,’ where adults can customize wine-forward picnic baskets and enjoy them on the lawn with the kids while taking in breathtaking Camelback Mountain.
 Celestial celebrations can continue with a Cocktails Under the Cosmos series, complete with an astrology-themed cocktail reception on the rooftop deck under twinkling lights.
 The beautiful night sky, seen brighter in Paradise Valley with its low light pollution and dramatic desert backdrop, is the ultimate way to cherish cosmic skies with the family in Arizona.